 An unusual place to find an emotional declaration of love: a 17th-century Puritan.
 I thought Roger Clapp was a relative, but as it turns out, he’s the father-in-law of my eighth great-grandfather.
-No relation.
+Also a many-greats uncle.
 I still like him for his cheerful gratitude in the face of life-threatening harsh conditions.

 Capt.
 Roger Clapp arrived in Massachusetts Bay two months before Gov. John Winthrop did in 1630, resided in Dorchester, Mass., and was captain of the Castle Fort at Boston Harbor.